DataVoke/javascript-style-guide/README.md

     ```

   <a name="modules--no-webpack-loader-syntax"></a>
-  - [10.9](#modules--no-webpack-loader-syntax) Disallow Webpack loader syntax in module import statements.
+  - [10.9](#modules--no-webpack-loader-syntax) Webpack loader syntax in module import statements is allowed but should be avoided unless necessary.
  eslint: [`import/no-webpack-loader-syntax`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/no-webpack-loader-syntax.md)
-    > Why?
+    > This was modified from the original code style guide

+    >Why?
 Since using Webpack syntax in the imports couples the code to a module bundler.
-Prefer using the loader syntax in `webpack.config.js`.
+Prefer using the loader syntax in webpack.config.js.

     ```javascript
-    // bad
+    // acceptable
     import fooSass from 'css!sass!foo.scss';
     import barCss from 'style!css!bar.css';